jrpalma/arg/README.md

 Arg's CLIs can be easily described as `APP PREFIX COMMAND OPTIONS OPERANDS`.
 The following list describes this in more details.
 - APP: The compiled application
 - PREFIX: The command's prefix.
 This can be any string including the empty string.
 - COMMAND: This is the command's name.
+The name can be empty for the root command.
 - OPTIONS: Arguments that start with - or --
-- OPERANDS: Arguments passed to the command line that are not options.
+- OPERANDS: Arguments passed to the command after all the options.

 ## Commands
-Commands describe the CLI and execute actions when the arguments match the command's description.
+Commands describe the CLI and execute actions when the arguments match the command.
 The command has the following fields: Prefix, Name, Description, and Exec.
-The Prefix can be any string including the empty.
+The Prefix can be any string including the empty string.
 Name is the command's name.
 Description is a short description for the command and is used to render the command's help.
-The
-Exec method is called when the parser matches the argument against the command's description.
+The Exec method is called when the parser matches the argument against.
 The following sample code creates a command that prints a version number:
 ```go
 verCmd := &arg.Cmd {
 	Prefix: "engine",